NewValleyChurch/documentation-theme-jekyll/pages/audiovisual/audiovisual_change_log.md

 ## 7-20-18

 -	//  Identified issue with mouse cursor sticking periodically.
 Problem has been isolated and worked around.
+-	//	Installed EZ WIFI for the EIKI Projectors

 ## 7-19-18